 Getting to Rhodes: You can fly into Rhodes International Airport “Diagoras” or arrive by ferry by direct ferry from many islands like Symi, Chalki, Tilos, Kos, and more, and these then connect you to the mainland.

 If you are dreaming of island resorts then this is the perfect Greek island for a beach vacation.
 Known as the Emerald Isle, Corfu is the second largest of the Ionian islands.
 Covered in olive groves, cypress trees and wildflowers.
 Its proximity to Albania means that you can catch a boat and land on Albanian soil for a day trip in 70 minutes.
 Many of the towns and villages lie on the egdes of the island as to many of the holiday results.
 As many come here for relaxation so many of the hotels will cater to residents needs so that they really need not go too far from the hotel.
+For those wanting to explore quiet beaches be sure to check out Agios Gordios Beach in Corfu.
 Other than checking out the village town centres, you can find boat excursions to nearby islands like Paros and Parga, you can also explore the island’s Koum-Kouat distillery, Paleokastritsa Monastery, Achilion museum, palaces and many small sights and for perfect views head to Makrades.
 You can also try your hand at scuba diving.

 Getting to Corfu: You can fly in directly into Ioannis Kapodistrias International Airport or take a ferry from mainland and Greece into the north of Corfu with Lefkimmi Lines as well as into Corfu Port in the centre of the island.